timotheosh/naurrnen-website/src/Races/index.md

-Known in elvish as Osunus, and to the humans as Orcs.
+Known in Hallashim as Osunus, and to the humans as Orpas.

 1. Strengths